simonscmap/CMAP_docs/faq_and_contributing/datasubmission.rst

   	- type: string
   	- length: <100 chars

-9. **dataset_doi**: digital object identifier (doi) associated with the dataset.
+9. **contact_email**: Email address of data submitter.
+Note: This will be public information in the database.
   	- type: string
+  	- length: <100 chars

+10. **dataset_doi**: digital object identifier (doi) associated with the dataset.
+    - type: string
     - length: no limit

-10. **dataset_history**: notes regarding the evolution of the dataset with respect to the previous versions, if applicable.
+11. **dataset_history**: notes regarding the evolution of the dataset with respect to the previous versions, if applicable.
   	- type: string
   	- length: <100 chars

-11. **dataset_description**: A description of your dataset detailing collection and processing methodology.
+12. **dataset_description**: A description of your dataset detailing collection and processing methodology.
   	- type: string
   	- length: no limit

-12. **dataset_references**: links/citations associated with the dataset documentations/publications (enter each ref. in a separate row)
+13. **dataset_references**: links/citations associated with the dataset documentations/publications (enter each ref. in a separate row)
     - type: string
     - length: <500 chars per item

-13. **climatology**: is the dataset a climatology product? (<null if not climatology, 1 climatology>)
+14. **climatology**: is the dataset a climatology product? (<null if not climatology, 1 climatology>)
   	- type: string
   	- length: <10 chars